Celebrities react to the Supreme Court’s abortion ruling

 “I’m absolutely terrified that this is where we are – that after so many decades of people fighting for women’s rights to their own bodies, today’s decision has stripped us of that.” — Taylor Swift, via Twitter.

-“It’s very hard to be told by your country that your life that you’re actually living is not as important as some diving cells.” — Elizabeth Banks, via Instagram.
+“It’s very hard to be told by your country that your life that you’re actually living is not as important as some dividing cells.” — Elizabeth Banks, via Instagram.

 “This is a dark day in American history.
 The Supreme Court destroyed women’s right to choose.
 The result will shatter women’s lives, make children & families poorer, increase the financial burden on men & erode the American economy.
 This is a terrible tragedy for all of us.” — Aisha Tyler, via Twitter.